 States in Region 5:

-Alaska, Arizona, Colorado, Guam, Hawaii, Idaho, Montana, New Mexico, Oregon, Utah, Washington, Wyoming
+Alaska, Arizona, California, Guam, Hawaii, Idaho, Nevada, Oregon, Utah, Washington

 Director, Region 5 – Tempe—Elizabeth Whitehead,

 Elizabeth Whitehead is Director of the National Credit Union Administration (NCUA) Region 5 office in Tempe, Arizona.

 As Region 5 Director, Ms. Whitehead leads the examination and supervision program for federally insured credit unions located in Alaska, Arizona, Colorado, Hawaii, Idaho, Montana, New Mexico, Oregon, Utah, Washington, and Wyoming and Guam.

 Ms. Whitehead previously served as Associate Regional Director, Programs, in the Region 1 – Albany, N.Y., office.
 She joined NCUA as an examiner in 1988, and advanced serving as a senior supervision analyst and principal examiner.
 Prior to federal service, Ms. Whitehead was CEO of Hurlbut Employees FCU in South Lee, Massachusetts.

 Cherie Freed is the Associate Regional Director of Operations (ARDO) for the National Credit Union Administration (NCUA) Region 5 office in Tempe, Arizona.
 Freed previously served as the director of supervision in the Tempe, AZ office and as the loss risk analysis officer in the Office of Examination and Insurance in 2006.
 Freed began her career in January 1987 as an examiner in Phoenix, AZ.
 In 1991 she became a problem case officer and later a corporate examiner in the Austin Region.